Search

 As previously stated, most welding tasks require thermal energy from hot welding.
 Cold welding, on the other hand, has a few distinct advantages!

-Lower HAZ Risk
+Lower HAZ risk

-Heat-affected zones (HAZ) are nonmelted areas of metal whose properties have been altered by heat.
+Heat-affected zones (HAZ) are unmelted areas of metal whose properties have been altered by heat.
 These alterations can degrade the base metal materials, which can impact their structural integrity.
 Because cold welding uses little to no heat, it has a lower HAZ risk.

-Clean and Strong Welds
+Clean and strong welds

-Since cold-welded metals don’t go through a molten or liquid phase, no liquid metals are pushing out of joints.
+Since cold-welded metals don’t go through a molten or liquid phase, no liquid metals are pushed out of joints.
 Because there is a lower chance of HAZ, cold-welded materials are stronger after welding.
 Cold-welded joints are also much easier to trim cleanly.

 Welding different metals is typically difficult due to their differing properties, particularly their melting points.
 Cold welders don’t face this disadvantage because cold welding doesn’t involve melting metals.

-Aluminum Welding
+Aluminum welding

 Certain diameters of aluminum wire can’t be welded without cold welding techniques.
 As a result, cold welding has become an indispensable welding method for projects requiring aluminum wires of smaller diameter to be welded.